|Not very long now until we are all

 signs at the doors that let folks know it will be a closed

-- Judge's will not hand out ribbons - we have not fully
+- Judge's will not hand out ribbons - we will use the

 - Roaming Ring Steward - This is a big change to normal show